 Gun locks currently for sale in the United States are Chinese and Taiwanese-made products.
 A few are designed in the United States, but manufacturing is done overseas.
-Gun locks can be categorized as padlocks, padlocks with cables, trigger locks, locks for specific firearms, and a broad category of miscellaneous innovations.
-Click on the pictures below to watch a three-part series on the subject of gun locks.
+Below is a three-part video series introducing the subject of gun locks.

 Gun locks Part 1: The most common form of gun lock a gun owner will find in the U.S. is a form of padlock.
 This is why the ASTM Standard Performance Specification for Padlocks is incorporated into California’s testing procedures for firearms safety devices.

 Gun locks Part 2: The second most commonly found gun lock is a trigger lock.
 Trigger locks fall into two distinct categories.
 The first category includes devices that have actual locks incorporated into their designs.
 The second comprises trigger fasteners.

 Gun locks Part 3: This third video looks at a miscellaneous assortment of gun lock designs.

 My investigation into the gun lock industry began with locks distributed by Project ChildSafe, the 501(c)(3) nonprofit of the National Shooting Sports Foundation (NSSF).
 Project ChildSafe is a joint operation of the NSSF and the United States Department of Justice (DOJ).
 The nonprofit promotes gun safety and works to build a network of police departments that distribute firearm safety kits to the public.
 Each kit comes with a pamphlet covering gun safety and a free gun lock.

 Project ChildSafe’s gun locks are padlock-styled with a cable to loop through the action of a firearm.
 (With a cable looped through an open gun, the slide—or the cylinder if it’s a revolver—cannot close and the gun can't be fired.)